 You can limit the number of redemptions by using

-max_redemptions set, then the promotion code’s
+max_redemptions set, then the

-max_redemptions cannot be greater than the coupon’s.
+max_redemptions for the promotion code can’t be greater than that of the coupon.

-For example, you might want a Seasonal Sale coupon to be redeemable by the first 50 customers, but the winter promotion can only use 20 of those redemptions.
+For example, you might want a seasonal sale coupon to be redeemable by the first 50 customers, but the winter promotion can only use 20 of those redemptions.
 In this scenario, you would set

 coupon[max_redemptions]: 50 and